dskemp/courtdata/content/cases/ot2017/17-5716/index.md

 advocates:
 - "Jeffrey L. Fisher"
 - "Eric J. Feigin"
+roles:
+- "on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondent"
 tags:
 topics:
 summary: "Petitioners do not qualify for sentence reductions under 18 U.S.C. § 3582(c)(2) because their sentences were not “based on” their lowered Federal Sentencing Guidelines ranges but, instead, were “based on” their mandatory minimums and their substantial assistance to the Government."